lucasferreira/db-migr/README.md

 import migr from "db-migr";

 const myMigrations = [
-  ...a incremental list of migrations for your db
+  // a incremental list of migrations for your db...
 ];

 const dbConn = ...implements your database connection

 // run your migrations when you are sure that your db connection are already opened migr({
-  // implemention our query runner [required]
+  // implemention your query runner [required]
+  // this method needs to return some promisable function
   query: async (query, params = []) => {
-    return away dbConn.executeSql(query, params);
+    return await dbConn.executeSql(query, params);
   },
   // pass your migrations
   migrations: myMigrations